keirthana/anbox-cloud-docs/explanation/ams.md

 Since AMS exposes an HTTP interface, any tool can use the [AMS HTTP API](https://canonical.github.io/anbox-cloud.github.com/latest/ams/) to interact with AMS.
 Both the AMC (when running as a remote client) and the Anbox Application Registry (AAR) use the AMS HTTP API to interact with AMS.

-You can also develop your own client by using the [AMS SDK](https://discourse.ubuntu.com/t/ams-sdk-api-reference/17845).
+You can also develop your own client by using the {ref}`sec-ams-sdk`.

 ### Security certificates for remote clients